Apollon Kalamarias

-Apollon Kalamarias (Greek: Απόλλων Καλαμαριάς) is a Greek sport's club from Thessaloniki founded in 1926.
-The club is named after Apollo, the mythical Greek god and its colors are red and black.
+Apollon Kalamarias (Greek: Απόλλων Καλαμαριάς) is a Greek sports club from Kalamaria, a suburb of Thessaloniki.
+It was founded in 1926.
+The club is named after Apollo, the mythical Greek god.
+Its colors are red and black.

 History

-When thousands of Pontic Greek refugees settled in and around Thessaloniki after the Greco-Turkish War and the subsequent population exchange, a group of them formed a musical club to continue their local traditions.
+When thousands of Pontic Greek refugees settled in and around Thessaloniki after the Greco-Turkish War and the ensueing population exchange, a group of them formed a musical club to continue their local traditions.
 The club's first emblem was the image of ancient Olympian god Apollo, Greek God of music and poetry.

 Growing in popularity amongst the inhabitants of Kalamaria, the club soon expanded with a theatrical department, and later, a sports department.
-It was around this time the club colors were chosen - red, and black.
+It was around this time the club colors were chosen: red, and black.